Master of Education in Sport and Wellness Leadership

-The program consists of twelve courses and thirty-six hours, and can be completed in 20 months.
-Three courses are offered in each of 4 consecutive terms (fall, spring, fall, spring).
-Classes are scheduled for two 8-week sessions each fall and spring.
+The program consists of 10 courses totaling 30 graduate hours and can be completed in 20 months.
+Two courses are offered in each of five consecutive terms (fall, spring, summer, fall and spring).
+Courses are scheduled for two 8-week sessions each fall and spring.
 Summer courses will run the entire summer sessions.
 All coursework is delivered online.

 What are program tuition and fees?

 Are there graduate assistantships available?

-Graduate assistantships are available in the KIN Department, Campus Intramurals, the HPU Wellness Program and Athletics.
-Stipends and tuition remission varies for the 20-month program duration.
+Graduate assistantships are available in the KIN Department, the HPU Wellness Program and Athletics.
+Stipends vary but they are renewable for the 20-month program duration.
 These positions are competitive and require a separate application.
 Awards are made prior to the fall semester of course enrollment.

-What is the curriculum and schedule of course offerings?
+What are the curriculum and schedule of course offerings?